jronallo/microdata_schemaorg_example/source/code4lib.html.md

 A central goal of having such a broad schema all in one place is to [simplify things for mass adoption](http://blog.schema.org/2011/11/using-rdfa-11-lite-with-schemaorg.html?showComment=1321045329383#c3006481536068088400) and cover the most common use cases.
-The vocabulary does seem to have a bias towards commercial use cases.
+The vocabulary does seem to have a bias towards search engine and commercial use cases.

+> The type hierarchy presented on this site is not intended to be a 'global
+> ontology' of the world.
+It only covers the types of entities for which we
+> (Microsoft, Yahoo! and Google), think we can provide some special treatment
+> for, through our search engine, in the near future.
+[Schema.org Data Model](http://schema.org/docs/datamodel.html)

 You can browse the
 [full hierarchy of the vocabulary](http://schema.org/docs/full.html) to get a feel of the bounds of the world according to search engines.